scidsg/hushline-docs/src/prereqs/threat-modeling.md

 A real example is Investigative Data, whose official URL is investigativedata.io with Hush Line reachable at hello.investigativedata.org.

-- Small Businesses
+- Small to medium businesses
 - Schoolhouses
-- Conference Organizers
+- Conference organizers

 ## Medium Threats